diegoversiani/underskeleton/README.md

 - people search more on mobile devices than desktop
 - you only have 8 seconds to make an impression

+## Stable version

+The `master` branch is used for ongoing changes and integration of feature branches.

+The stable version is aways the latest release, [see releases](https://github.com/diegoversiani/underskeleton/releases).

 ## Changelog

+        == master branch ==
+               - Add color settings to customizer.

         == v1.0.0 September 22nd 2016 ==
                - Lauched theme downloader in the website http://getunderskeleton.com/download